MultiplicityFoundation/R.A.I.N./README.md

 ## Product Layers

 R.A.I.N.
-Lab is one product built from two main layers:
+Lab is one platform built from two main layers:

 | Layer | Role | Language |
 | --- | --- | --- |